New articles: Preparing for your disability hearing, What to Expect at Your Social Security Disability Hearing

 Experienced Lansing disability attorney representing adult and child disability claimants in Michigan and throughout the Midwest

 We accept Lansing, Michigan Social Security disability claimants and claimants throughout the Midwest after their initial applications have been denied.
 Our Lansing disability attorney handles children’s disability cases in addition to adult disability cases.
 Children may be eligible for disability benefits under the Social Security Administration’s Supplemental Security Income program.
 For more information about children’s disability cases, see Children’s disability cases.

 If your initial application is denied, our representation includes assisting with and completing the various forms for appeal of denials and appearing with you at your hearing to present your claim to the Social Security judge.
 For your hearing, we will also gather and assemble all the necessary evidence, prepare you and the witnesses, and represent you at the hearing.
 Our experience handling disability cases gives us insight into what the Social Security Administration needs to find you disabled.
 Our Lansing disability attorney will also always explain the Social Security disability process to you, and we will guide you through the often confusing Social Security disability appeal process.

 We hope you find our disability website helpful.
 We are also happy to personally answer any questions you may have.
-For a free consultation with our expert Lansing disability attorney, call us toll-free at 1-866-212-1895.
+For a free consultation with our expert Lansing disability attorney, call us today.
 Or you can also complete the short claim evaluation form to the right if you want assistance with your Social Security disability claim and your application for disability benefits has been denied.
 We will respond promptly and can help you file your appeal and present the best case possible at your appeal hearing.